Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

-\begin{proof} By Lemma \ref{lem:SbPicN}\ref{SbFourOrbits} the variety $\SS_b$ is the union of four $G$-orbits: a curve $\gamma$, two surfaces whose closures are the divisors $D$ and $E$, and the open orbit.
+\begin{proof} By Lemma \ref{lem:SbPicN}\ref{SbFourOrbits} the variety $\SS_b$ is the union of four $G$-orbits: a curve $\gamma$, two surfaces whose closures are divisors $D$ and $E$, and the open orbit.
 Also, by Lemma \ref{lem:SbPicN}\ref{SbPicN4}, the cone of effective curves is generated by $f$ and $s_1$, where the curves numerically equivalent to $s_1$ span the divisor $E$, but $K_{\SS_b} \cdot s_1=b-3 \geq 0$.

 We first show that there is no equivariant link of type \III or \IV starting from $\SS_b$.
-It follows from Lemma~\ref{Lemm:AntiFlip} that the small maps starting from $\SS_b$ are isomorphisms.
-Hence, an equivariant link of type \III or \IV needs to start by the contraction of a negative extremal ray, but $K_{\SS_b} \cdot s_1\ge 0$ and the contraction of $f$ is the morphism $\SS_b\to \p^2$, and so there is no such link.
+As the extremal rays cover {respectively $\SS_b$ and $E$}, the small map starting from $\SS_b$ cannot be a flop or a flip.
+It follows from Lemma~\ref{Lemm:AntiFlip} that it also cannot be an anti-flip, so the small map is an isomorphism.
+Hence, an equivariant link of type \III or \IV needs to start with the contraction of a negative extremal ray, but $K_{\SS_b} \cdot s_1\ge 0$ and the contraction of $f$ is the morphism $\SS_b\to \p^2$, and so there is no such link.

-The only possible equivariant links then start by blowing-up the curve $\gamma$ (with its reduced structure, by Lemma~$\ref{lem:ReducedblowUpcurve}$).
-One such equivariant link exits: it is of type \II, obtained by blowing-up the curve $\gamma$ and then contracting the strict transform of the divisor $E$, and is the birational involution considered in \cite[Lemma~5.6.2]{BFT}.
+The only possible equivariant links then start with blowing-up the curve $\gamma$ (with its reduced structure, by Lemma~$\ref{lem:ReducedblowUpcurve}$).
+One such equivariant link exists: it is of type \II, obtained by blowing-up the curve $\gamma$ and then contracting the strict transform of the divisor $E$, and is the birational involution considered in \cite[Lemma~5.6.2]{BFT}.
 By Remark~\ref{remark:UnicitySarkisov}, this is the only possible equivariant link starting from $\SS_b$. \end{proof}